Stakeholders play a central role in public relations.

 The PR function is not just about managing media relations or marketing PR; it’s about comprehensively managing relationships with diverse stakeholder groups, each with unique information requirements.

-The PR stakeholder model includes various groups such as business journalists, regulatory institutions, shareholders, financial markets, political entities, and internal coworkers.
-Each of these groups has distinct informational needs and priorities.
+The PR stakeholder model includes various groups, such as business journalists, regulatory institutions, shareholders, financial markets, political entities, and internal coworkers.
+Each group has distinct informational needs and priorities.

 For instance, while investor relations (IR) focus on delivering financial performance and strategy information to shareholders and financial institutions, digital PR targets brand communities and online followers with engaging content that enhances brand image and loyalty.